Rockefeller's sunbird

 Rockefeller's sunbird (Cinnyris rockefelleri) is a species of bird in the family Nectariniidae.

 Taxonomy

 This species is part of a larger radiation of sunbirds within the genus Cinnyris.
 Like other members of this genus, it was formerly considered part of the genus Nectarinia.

 Distribution and habitat

-This species is only known from the Albertine Rift in eastern Democratic Republic of the Congo, where it is found in montane forest between 2000-3300 m in elevation.
+This species is only known from the Albertine Rift in eastern Democratic Republic of the Congo, where it is found in montane forest between 2000 and 3300 m in elevation.
 Sight records of this species exist from Rwanda and Burundi, but these lack documentation and have yet to be confirmed.

 Conservation

 It is threatened by habitat loss.